pfabrici/hopkin/README.md

 ```
 to verify if the variables are set correctly.

-In the next step we need to create an environment file that contains the connection details to the metadata database.
-Create an additional folder C:\Users\hopkin\config and copy the template environment file from the repository
+In the next step we need to prepare a Hop environment file that contains the connection details to the metadata database.
+Create an additional folder C:\Users\hopkin\config and copy the template environment file from the repository from the command line or with the file explorer :

 ```
-cp C:\Users\hopkin\projects\myproject\env\hopkin_env.json.template C:\Users\hopkin\config\myproject_dev.json
+copy C:\Users\hopkin\projects\myproject\env\hopkin_env.json.template C:\Users\hopkin\config\myproject_dev.json
 ```

 Edit C:\Users\hopkin\config\myproject_dev.json and change the values of HOPKIN_DB_USER, HOPKIN_DB_PASSWORD, HOPKIN_DB_CLASS, HOPKIN_DB_URL to what you defined in [Database for Metadata](#Database for Metadata).
 It is possible to use an encrypted password in HOPKIN_DB_PASSWORD.
 Open a terminal and  run